 Choosing the libraries

-This was much easier than for Jetty.
+This process was much easier than it was for Jetty.
 In practice, both libraries were upgraded at the same time.
-Just go from:
+Simply update from:

 "org.springframework:spring-core:5.3.39"